hapijs/hapi/API.md

 Default value: `'error'`.

-Sets handling of incoming payload that may contain a prototype poisoning security attach.
+Sets handling of incoming payload that may contain a prototype poisoning security attack.
 Available
 values:

 - `'error'` - returns a `400` bad request error when the payload contains a prototype.